Chinese people in Korea: Early history

 According to traditional Korean historiography of the Samguk Sagi, the mythical Chinese sage Jizi came to Korea during the Shang dynasty and established the semi-legendary Gija Joseon in the 11th century BCE.
 Later in the 3rd century BCE, Wiman of Gojoseon from the state of Yan fled to Korea after he was defeated by forces from the Han Dynasty after he rebelled against the Han dynasty.
 Wiman later overthrew Jun of Gojoseon and established Wiman Joseon.
 Chinese colonists settled in the Four Commanderies of Han after the Han dynasty conquered Wiman Joseon, especially in Lelang Commandery.
 Ethnic Han colonies peasants were set up at Lelang.

-Other minority ethnicities from China such as the Xianbei, Khitan, and Jurchen also migrated into the Korean peninsula.

 Fleeing from the Mongols, in 1216 the Khitans invaded Goryeo and defeated the Korean armies multiple times, even reaching the gates of the capital and raiding deep into the south, but were defeated by Korean General Kim Chwi-ryeo who pushed them back north to Pyongan, where the remaining Khitans were finished off by allied Mongol-Goryeo forces in 1219.
 These Khitans are possibly the origin of the Baekjeong.

 Xianbei descendants among the Korean population carry surnames such as Mo (慕), Seok Sŏk Sek (石), Won Wŏn (元), Dokgo (獨孤).

-One of Mencius' descendants moved to Korea and founded the Sinchang Maeng clan.
-A Chinese descended from a student of Confucius founded the Muncheon Gong clan and Gimpo Gong clan in Korea.